How to Use our Signals

 Combining Signals

 You may trade based on any of the Two Corner Timing signals, or on a combination of multiple signals.
-By combining different timing signals, you may balance temporary weakness in one signal variation with temporary strength in another.
+By blending different timing signals, you may balance temporary weakness in one signal variant with temporary strength in another.
 This balance comes in the form of days where you hold a position that is less than fully LONG or SHORT, and may even be in CASH, when signals conflict.
 While it may seem "wasteful" not to be fully invested, these partial investments offer the advantage of reduced risk while maintaining a long-term return approximately equal to the average of the signals you're combining.

 Trades can also be placed before the market close using a preliminary signal.
 This signal is not always the same as the day's final closing signal, and these differences will tend to reduce the performance of early trading.
 For this reason it is best to get the signal as near the close as practical while leaving adequate time for trading.
-If trading a mutual fund that is priced at the close, any time in the last 15-20 minutes is sufficient; if trading an ETF like QQQQ, it should be placed within the last five minutes.
+If trading a mutual fund that is priced at the close, any time in the last 15-20 minutes is sufficient; if trading an ETF like QQQ, it should be placed within the last five minutes.

 For the benefit of those trading before the the market close, or for anyone else who's interested, the "Current Signal" page in the members' section includes a graph of the day's Nasdaq 100 index plotted against ranges that determine the closing signal.
 A sample of this graph is shown below.
 While the index may move between different ranges throughout the day, the final signal is only determined by its closing value.
 An investor planning on trading an early signal can use this graph to help decide if that signal is near a cutoff point and likely to change before the close.

-NDX 1297.84 (+1.76%) Pending Quick signal: LONG |
+Pending Composite signal: LONG

-Every day after the market close, the cutoffs are chosen that determine the signal for the next day's close.
+Every day after the market close, cutoffs are chosen that determine the signal for the next day's close.
 There may be as many as three such cutoffs, or there may be none at all (which indicates that the next day's signal is known in advance).
-These cutoffs are also displayed along with the current signal in the upper left corner of the screen on every page when a user is logged in and are included in the e-mail sent for signal changes.
+These cutoffs are also displayed along with the current signal in the upper left corner of the screen on every page when a user is logged in and are included in the email sent for signal changes.